geolonia/takamatsu-scratch/README.md

 ### About project loading

 #### how to show project by id
-To show project id 8:
+Example to show project id 8(access CMS dashboard to check existing project id):

 In the file `hash-parser-hoc.jsx`